 What makes you grow is when you apply what you’ve read in the Bible and invest in your daily relationship with Jesus Christ.

-2. Reading the Bible will not change you.
+2. Reading the Bible will not make you a better person.

-Even James said that we must be doers of the Word, not just hearers.
-Because hearing alone wont change us.
-Reading God’s Word alone will not cause us to see how destitute we are without Christ.
-It is when we start putting the Word of God into action that we become fully aware of how lost we really are and how much we need grace for every minute of our day!
+James said that we must be doers of the Word, not just hearers.
+When we start putting the Word of God into action, we become fully aware of how lost we really are and how much we need grace for every minute of our day!

-3. Reading the Bible will not protect you from bad things.
+3. Reading the Bible will not protect you from suffering.

-There are many bitter and ill-informed people out there who, for some reason, believed that reading the Bible would be their talisman against evil.
+There are many bitter and ill-informed people out there who, for some reason, believed that reading the Bible would be their talisman against suffering.

 4. Reading the Bible will not earn your brownie points with God.